-- 12.1 All external examiner nominations for taught courses and for phase one of professional doctorate courses are subject to scrutiny by the External Examiner Appointments Panel (EEAP).
+- 12.1 External examiner nominations for all taught courses, including apprenticeships, higher technical qualifications, and Validation Service provision, are subject to scrutiny by the External Examiner Appointments Panel (EEAP).
+Nominations for research degrees, including phase one of professional doctorate courses, are considered for approval by URDC.
 The panel has the following terms of reference: - a.
-To consider and approve external examiner nominations. - b.
+To consider and approve external examiner nominations for all taught courses. - b.
 To submit all approval decisions, and recommendations to terminate a contract, to ASQC for formal ratification. - c.
 To receive an annual External Examiners' Overview Report. - d.
 To consider changes to the regulatory landscape in the context of the institutional approach to external examiners and make recommendations to ASQC as appropriate.